dfinity/sdk/docs/cli-reference/dfx-ledger.md

 ## dfx ledger account-id

 Use the `dfx ledger account-id` command to display the account identifier associated with the currently-active identity.
 Like the textual representation of your developer identity principal, the account identifier is derived from your private key and used to represent your identity in the ledger canister.
-The command can also be used to compute the account ids of other principals, canister aliases and subaccounts
+The command can also be used to compute and display the account ids of other principals, canister aliases and subaccounts of your account.

 ### Basic usage